Researchers gain new insights on how to engineer better solid-state batteries

 Vanderbilt team collaborates with Argonne for pivotal study on cataclysmic volcanoes

-Gualda and Sutton analyzed dozens of small quartz crystals from the Bishop Tuff.
+Scientists analyzed dozens of small quartz crystals from the Bishop Tuff.
 Previous investigations of quartz crystals from several supereruptions, including Long Valley, had distinctive surface rims.
 These studies concluded that the rims formed in less than a century before eruption.
-The study used imaging techniques at the APS that provided higher resolution in a scanning electron microscope at Vanderbilt to yield more precise timescale estimates.
+The study used the APS’ high-resolution imaging techniques to yield more precise timescale estimates.

 Grad students vie for coveted NXSchool at Oak Ridge, Argonne

-DOE’s Oak Ridge National Laboratory in Knoxville, Tennessee, and Argonne National Laboratory are collaborating to host the 22nd annual National School on Neutron and X-ray Scattering (NXSchool) on June 13-27.
-This year, 256 graduate students from universities around the United States, Canada and Mexico applied for 60 highly coveted positions.
+Argonne and Oak Ridge co-hosted the 22nd annual National School on Neutron and X-ray Scattering (NXSchool).
+More than 250 graduate students from universities around the U.S., Canada and Mexico applied for 60 highly coveted positions.
 NXSchool is funded by DOE’s Office of Science, Basic Energy Sciences, and administered by Argonne’s Educational Programs and Outreach group.
-The four directors of the school are scientists at Oak Ridge and Argonne.
+The school’s four directors are Oak Ridge and Argonne scientists.